Xaverian High School Concussion Management Policy

 Day 5 – Full contact training drills and intense aerobic activity.

-Day 6 – Return to full activities with clearance from the school nurse.
+Day 6 – Return to full activities with clearance from the Xaverian medical professionals.

-The school nurse will make the final decision on return to activity, including physical education class and after-school sports.
+Xaverian's team of medical professionals, including the school nurse, athletic trainer, and on-site doctor, will make the final decision on return to activity, including physical education class and after-school sports.
 Any student who continues to have signs or symptoms upon return to activity must be removed from play and reevaluated by their health care provider.

 Xaverian